-Recently, especially due to the Covid-19 pandemic, many papers have appeared where MPC is applied to the control of epidemic models.
-In \cite{grundel2022much} the authors derive an age-differentiated compartmental model of Covid-19 and numerically study a number of OCPs concerned with minimising testing and penalising social distancing measures subject to a hard cap on the hospital capacity.
-They also present a study where these OCPs are recursively solved in an MPC framework.
-In \cite{GrunHeyd21b} the authors extend the model in \cite{grundel2022much} to account for vaccination and study the problem of minimising the effects of social distancing subject to a time-varying constraint on the number of vaccines.
-An MPC study is again presented.
+Recently, especially due to the Covid-19 pandemic, many papers have appeared where MPC is applied to epidemic models.
+In~\cite{grundel2022much}, the authors derive an age-differentiated compartmental model of Covid-19 and numerically study a number of OCPs concerned with minimising testing and penalising social-distancing measures subject to a hard cap on the hospital capacity.
+They also present a study, where these OCPs are recursively solved in an MPC framework.
+In~\cite{GrunHeyd21b}, the authors extend the model and the analysis proposed in~\cite{grundel2022much} to account for vaccination and study the problem of minimising the effects of social distancing subject to a time-varying constraint on the number of vaccines.

-In the paper \cite{kohler2020robust} the authors consider an 8-compartment model of Covid-19 and study an optimal control problem where the number of fatalities is minimised over two years, without excessive social distancing measures.
+In~\cite{kohler2020robust}, the authors consider an 8-compartment model of Covid-19 and study an optimal control problem, where the number of fatalities is minimised over two years, without excessive social distancing measures.
 They then study solving this OCP recursively in an MPC framework, and present a robust MPC generalisation to take modelling and measurement uncertainty into account.
-The paper \cite{selley2015dynamic} applies MPC to a network-based epidemic model which is of susceptible-infectious-susceptible (SIS) type.
+The paper~\cite{selley2015dynamic} applies MPC to a network-based epidemic model, which is of susceptible-infectious-susceptible (SIS) type.
 In this modelling framework individuals are modelled as nodes on a graph that are either susceptible or infectious.
-They control the edges of the graph so as to eradicate the disease while keeping it well-connected.
+They control the edges of the graph so as to eradicate the disease while keeping it connected.
 The paper \cite{MorBCetal20} derives an SIR-type model of Covid-19 and studies an MPC problem that aims to reduce the effects of social distancing and the infectious numbers.
-In \cite{parino2021model} the authors also present a new model of Covid-19 and investigate an MPC concerned with optimal vaccine rollout under constraints on healthcare and social-economic costs.
+In~\cite{parino2021model} the authors also present a new model of Covid-19 and investigate an MPC concerned with optimal vaccine rollout under constraints on healthcare and social-economic costs.